open-mmlab/OpenPCDet/README.md

 ## Changelog
+[2020-11-27] **Bugfixed:** Please re-prepare the validation infos of Waymo dataset (version 1.2) if you would like to use our provided Waymo evaluation tool (see [PR](https://github.com/open-mmlab/OpenPCDet/pull/383)).
+Note that you do not need to re-prepare the training data and ground-truth database.

 [2020-11-10] **NEW:** The [Waymo Open Dataset](#waymo-open-dataset-baselines) has been supported with state-of-the-art results.
 Currently we provide the configs and results of `SECOND`, `PartA2` and `PV-RCNN` on the Waymo Open Dataset, and more models could be easily supported by modifying their dataset configs.